workfloworchestrator/orchestrator-core/docs/reference-docs/forms.md

 user_input = yield CreateNodeEnrollmentForm
 ```

-It has a read only ORG ID and exposes a list of devices pulled from ESDB for the user to choose from.
+The only real data gathered with this form are `customer_id`, which is read-only, so the user cannot modify it, and the form exposes a list of devices pulled from a network inventory system for the user to choose from.

-### Choice widgets
+#### Choice Widgets

 Of note: `min_items` and `max_items` do not refer to the number of elements in the list.
-This UI construct allows for an arbitrary number of choices to be made - there are `+` and `-` options exposed in the UI allowing for multiple choices selected by the user.
+This UI construct allows for an arbitrary number of choices to be made.
+There are `+` and `-` options exposed in the UI allowing for multiple choices selected by the user.
 So `min 1 / max 1` tells the UI to display one pull down list of choices one of which must be selected, and additional choices can not be added.

 If one defined something like `min 1 / max 3` it would display one pulldown box by default and expose a `+` element in the UI.
 The user could click on it to arbitrarily add a second or a third pulldown list. `min 0` would not display any list by default but the user could use `+` to add some, etc.